DctrlVan/dctrl-admin/README.md

 - rethinkdb: https://rethinkdb.com/docs/install/
 - bitcoind: https://bitcoin.org/en/bitcoin-core/

 You must create a new file in the root of the directory, and call it `configuration.js`.
-You need to specify the following information in the file:
+You need to specify the following information in the file (**WARNING:** The information in the file is sensitive.
+Manage it accordingly):
 ```
 module.exports = {
     rethinkLocation: "localhost",